 TRIPE & OTHER DELICACIES

 This building is the Fisherman’s Hospital and dates from the earliest years of the 18th century.
 They were originally almshouses for aged fishermen.
 They make a picturesque view from the Market Place, which is my main subject matter in today’s post.
-(Note the white MGB, red Renault, the short skirt and long coat which place this photograph firmly in the early 1970s.)
+(Note the white car is a Triumph GT6 and the red one a Simca 1000; the short skirt and long coat place this photograph firmly in the early 1970s.)

 Yarmouth market was good for other comestibles too.
 Chips and peas (mushy peas) were good of course, but you could get those in other places too.
 The tripe stall however sold things for which Yarmouth was namely if not exactly unique.
 Tripe itself is not my favourite piece of offal; it tastes too much like a cow’s stomach, which is what it is.
 Jot I cannot find any reference to on the internet, so I am unable to tell you what it was, but it was quite tasty.
 Udder is self explanatory.
 It was a bit fatty, but had a meaty flavour as well which made it quite appetising.